 Everyone should have access to affordable, consistent and proven mental health care.
 Utilizing a web based therapy platform, AMR Mental Health Therapy is able to offer services with licensed and qualified mental health providers.
-Ann Russo, LCSW, MA.Th founder of AMR Mental Therapy, knew that compromising care and effectiveness was not an option.
+Ann Russo, LCSW, MA.Th founder of AMR, A Licensed Clinical Social Worker Corporation, knew that compromising care and effectiveness was not an option.
 Through this medium, medically compliant face to face sessions are achieved and therapy goals are met.
 AMR Mental Health Therapy has a high standard of care utilizing only evidence based practice, following all ethical and legal guidelines.

 To provide culturally competent evidence based psychotherapy utilizing only effective means.
 We strive to deliver services to individuals that may have experienced barriers to treatment in the past.
 We welcome all identities and expression.

 AMR Mental Health Therapy follows all legal and ethical guidelines in the practice of psychotherapy.
 Your provider should give you the space to feel safe and heard.
 At all times, you will treat you professionally and respectfully.
 All relationships are and will remain professional, for your protection.
 Your needs, goals, and concerns are to be addressed in therapy.
 A competent and experienced provider will be specifically assigned to you to address your goals.
 If you do not feel like AMR Mental Health Therapy is a good fit for you, referrals will be graciously given to other providers.